RoshanPMahesh/Power-Quality-Website/roshan_notebook/README.md

-stuff to note down:
-1. ta meetings
-2. block diagrams/figma image from paper/images of website and database
-3. meeting with group
-4. what i worked on and when - use commit history to help - include websites I used that helped me
-5. work i did with group for deadlines (presentations, papers, pcb deadlines)
-6. soldering assignment and CAD assignment??

 # Roshan Mahesh's ECE 445 Lab Notebook - Team 30

 My name is Roshan Mahesh, and this is my lab notebook for ECE 445.
 This notebook will contain entries that cover TA meetings, meetings with my group, what I worked on and how I debugged certain features, and the work I did with my group for deadlines.
 There will also be block diagrams and images to accompany some entries to showcase progress.